CathIAS/TLIO/index.md

 <details>
 <summary> System robustness </summary>

-We show the full system performance comparison between different network input IMU frequencies, data window sizes, and filter update frequencies.
-The full system performance is consistent in various settings, and we also observe a better result using higher update frequency.
+We show the full system performance comparison between different network input IMU frequencies, data window sizes, and filter update frequencies, and we have a consistent lower error and drift than RONIN.
+These thorough experiments show the consistency and robustness of this proposed approach regardless of variations in the setting.

 <p align="center">
   <img width="70%" src="assets/fig9-simplified.png" />